AndrewWPhillips/eggql/README.md

 }
 ```

-Unfortunately, Go HTTP handlers do not have timeouts by default, so I have wrapped the GraphQL handler in a timeout handler (see the call to `http.TimeoutHandler()`) which creates a context that expires after 5 seconds.
-Using context can mitigate problems due to poorly designed GraphQL queries, server overload or even a deliberate DOS attack.
+Note that Go HTTP handlers do **not** have timeouts by default, so the GraphQL handler is wrapped in a timeout handler (see the call to `http.TimeoutHandler()`) which creates a context that expires after 5 seconds.
+Using a `Context` like this can mitigate problems such as poorly designed client GraphQL queries, server overload or even a DOS attack.

 ```Go
 package main